kawchar85/Compiler-Lab/Lexer Design/README.md

 ### User-defined Functions

 In the user-defined functions section, you can define any helper functions that you need for your lexer.
 This section includes a `main` function.
 This section is for any additional C or C++ code that you want to include.
+If you redefine input(), unput(), output(), or yywrap(), the new versions or supporting subroutines might be here.
 The only required line is:
 ```C
 main() { yylex(); }
 ```